-In this recipe instead of a normal bread bun we will be using a couple of Portobello mushrooms.
+In this recipe instead of a regular bread bun, we will be using a couple of Portobello mushrooms.
 These delicious mushrooms only require a lightly bit of grilling and make for an amazing replacement for the burger bun.
 You will also enjoy all the typical components of a good burger including an incredibly meaty burger with lettuce, bacon, tomato, avocado and anything else that’s great.

-Be sure to check out the video I have prepared above if you want to see how to make, cook and assemble this amazing tasting paleo friendly burger.
+Be sure to check out the video I have prepared below if you want to see how to make, cook and assemble this amazing tasting paleo friendly burger.